 Notices

-7.1 All billings, payments, statements, notices, and communications made pursuant to the Contract shall be made via facsimile, overnight courier or U.S. Mail to the addresses that appear below, in Appendix B and in the Short Form:
+7.1 All billings, payments, statements, notices, and communications made pursuant to the Contract shall be made via facsimile, overnight courier or U.S. Mail to the addresses that appear in Exhibit A.

-SELLER’S address for notices, statements: Enron Capital & Trade

-Attn:

-Street Address

-City, State Zip

-Phone:

-Fax:

-BUYER’S address for notices and statements: Joanne Horalek

-Energy Procurement Manager

-c/o Smurfit-Stone Container Corporation

-150 N. Michigan Av.

-Chicago, IL 60601-7568

-Fax: 312.649.4294

-and

-see Short Form

-Address for invoices:

-see Short Form

 Either party may modify any information specified above by written notice to the other party.